complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/input-controls.md

 {: .bad-practices}
 - Do not use more than 8 options, unless absolutely necessary.
 Long checkbox groups can be hard to see on a screen without scrolling.
 - Avoid using this control when the data is hierarchical, or when the participant should only select a single option.
-Use the RadioGroup of the Likert scale instead.
+Use the RadioGroup or the Likert scale instead.

 </div>